Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could cause a buffer overflow and reboot of the product.
+Successful exploitation of these vulnerabilities could allow an attacker to cause a denial-of-service condition or disclosure of sensitive information.

 3. TECHNICAL DETAILS